Viking raid warfare and tactics: Battle tactics on land

 Viking tactics were unconventional by wider European standards at the time and this element of "otherness" brought with it a tactical advantage.
 They also attacked holy sites far more regularly than Frankish and other Christian armies did, and they never arranged battle times.
 Deceit, stealth, and ruthlessness were not seen as cowardly.
+They were also willing to make tactical retreats when necessary.
 During raids, the Vikings targeted religious sites because of their vulnerability, often killing or taking the clergy at these sites prisoner, to then be either ransomed or taken as slaves.
+The taking over of towns was sometimes accompanied by wholesale destruction and slaughter in order to create a terrified population, which was more likely to provide the Vikings with hostages and loot.
 Norsemen who sailed back to Scandinavia after raiding brought back their loot as a symbol of pride and power.
 "The Viking chieftains Sigfrid and Gorm 'sent ships loaded with treasure and captives back to their country' in 882".
 Additionally, 'overwintering' was a widely used form of short-term occupation by Viking warbands in which they would descend on "monasteries, towns and royal estates" after the harvests had been gathered and then use the sites as fortified hubs from which they launched raids deeper inland.
 The Franks rarely, if ever, campaigned during the winter, even under Charlemagne, and once the Vikings had "dug in", as it were, it was incredibly difficult for armies to be raised in order to root them out, due to the resource-intensive nature of mustering and maintaining an army, especially when living off the land was not an option.
 Occupying warbands would then withdraw in early spring before the weather turned against them and armies could be raised again.

+Regardless, later medieval sources exaggerate the extent of Viking violence.
+The famous "blood eagle" sacrifice has been deemed implausible by some historians.
+Specific acts of violence described in contemporary sources were not out of the ordinary for the time period, and later sources seem to have dramatized Viking activity in order to position the pagan Vikings as enemies of Christianity.

 Warriors could be as young as 12 years old.
 Various basic physical tests were required to join the Viking forces, but these tests were considered easy to pass.

 Additionally, during inland raiding campaigns, the loot from a given target would be stored in a warband's ship that would then sail further upriver while the raiding party proceeded by land to a rendezvous point.
-By doing this, Vikings could ensure the safety of their plunder from counter-raids were, as well as drastically increasing the amount they could carry.
+By doing this, Vikings could ensure the safety of their plunder from counter-raids, as well as drastically increase the amount they could carry.